rsvinicius/code-examples/functional-programming/Readme.md

 ## Description

-In this project we explore the basics of lambdas and streams are two of the most commonly used examples of functional programming in Java, which tends to be more concise and predictable than its object-oriented counterpart.
+This project explore the basics of lambdas and streams, two of the most commonly used examples of functional programming in Java which tends to be more concise and predictable than its object-oriented counterpart.

 ## Requirements